-Distribution: Chiefly west of the Cascades in Washington; British Columbia south to California.
+Distribution: Occurring west of the Cascades crest and east in the Columbia River Gorge in Washington; British Columbia to California.

-Habitat: Common in meadows and open woods from the coast to low elevations in the mountains.
+Habitat: Meadows, balds, prairies, and open woods from the coast to low elevations in the mountains.

 Conservation Status: Not of concern